Rahulks1807/gcp-audit-harness/README.md

 # GCP Audit Harness

 A multi-agent GCP infrastructure auditor built with Google Antigravity SDK.
-Spawns parallel domain subagents to simultaneously audit networking, IAM, and firewall posture across multiple GCP projects, then uses Gemini 3.5 reasoning to synthesise cross-domain risk chains into a prioritised remediation report.
+Spawns six parallel domain subagents to simultaneously audit networking, IAM, firewall, GKE, Cloud SQL, and storage posture across multiple GCP projects, then uses Gemini 3.5 reasoning to synthesise cross-domain risk chains into a prioritised remediation report — viewable in a companion React dashboard.

 Built as part of the [Agentic Architect Sprint 2026](https://goo.gle/agentic-architect-sprint) using Google Antigravity 2.0 and Antigravity SDK.